ChaosiumInc/QuestWorlds/markdown/QuestWorlds.md

 When deciding what **tactic** to use for **recovery**, credible choices depend on the nature of the conflict.

-* Medical **abilities** both conventional and extraordinary, such as first aid, trauma surgery, regenerative powers or AI doctors, can be used to recover from physical injuries.
+* Medical **abilities** both conventional and incredible, such as first aid, trauma surgery, regenerative powers or AI doctors, can be used to recover from physical injuries.
-* Psychological **abilities** both conventional and extraordinary, such as therapy, psychiatry, meditation or telepathy, can be used to recover from mental injuries.
+* Psychological **abilities** both conventional and incredible, such as therapy, psychiatry, meditation or telepathy, can be used to recover from mental injuries.
-* Social **abilities** both conventional and extraordinary, such as leadership, charisma, magical glamours or familiarity with social networks can help recovery from social injuries.
+* Social **abilities** both conventional and incredible, such as leadership, charisma, magical glamours or familiarity with social networks can help recovery from social injuries.
 * Engineering **abilities** such as mechanical repair, fusion engineering or blacksmithing can be used to repair damage to equipment.
 * **Abilities** that represent beliefs, convictions, or ties to a community can be used in multiple situations to recover, representing the emotional ties that keep your PC going despite adversity.
 Your GM is encouraged to be liberal when allowing the usage of emotional ties to recover, provided their usage is 'fresh' within an episode.